bsergi/Historical-PJM-Dispatch-Curves/README.md

 # Historical-PJM-Dispatch-Curves
 Code for a simple model that attempts to recreate historical dispatch curves in PJM using data from EPA and PJM in order to estimate marginal emissions factors.
+Scripts are formatted to run with Python 3.6.

 Run model from the __main__.py script.
 User will be prompted to enter a start and end date, as well as start and ending hours; the model will build dispatch curves and calculate marginal generators for each hour in that range.
 The user will also be prompted to choose method for calculating natural gas prices.